Coastal and floodplain grazing marsh

 Beth yw o?

-Coastal and floodplain grazing marsh is found on low-lying coasts and along slow-flowing rivers and estuaries and is often flooded in winter, although it generally lies behind flood defences.
+Coastal and floodplain grazing marsh is found on low-lying coasts and along slow-flowing rivers and estuaries.
 Some 500 plants have been recorded from the most diverse grazing marshes, but these comprise just 5% of grazing marshes - most have been agriculturally ‘improved’ and are of limited botanical interest.
 Perennial rye-grass, Yorkshire fog and rushes tend to dominate the sward, enlivened by damper patches of floating sweet-grass, creeping bent and silverweed.
 However, freshwater or brackish ditches (created for drainage purposes) and the remains of old creek systems where farmed land has been created on former saltmarsh can support interesting plants and good populations of invertebrates, including those such as dragonflies and damselflies that have both aquatic and terrestrial stages.
-Tussocky, damp swards provide good habitat for foraging and breeding waders and shallow flooding creates ideal conditions for overwintering wildfowl.
+Tussocky (areas where grass is longer and thicker) and damp swards provide good habitat for foraging and breeding waders, and shallow flooding creates ideal conditions for wildfowl during the winter.

 Pam fod o fel hyn?

 Coastal and floodplain grazing marsh is defined by proximity to water, topography and management rather than the underlying substrate or the vegetation.
 Coastal grazing marsh was generally ‘reclaimed’ from salt marsh through embankment and drainage, a process that started in the medieval period – the lines of old saltmarsh creeks are still sometimes evident.
-Floodplain grazing marsh has similarly generally been embanked, drained and agriculturally improved, although in some cases, grazing marshes were created on better drained floodplains by the retention of water through a system of sluices and ditches to provide drinking water, plenty of grass and also field boundaries for grazing livestock.
+Floodplain grazing marsh has similarly generally been embanked, drained and agriculturally improved, however, in some cases, grazing marshes were created on better drained floodplains through the use of sluices and ditches, plenty of grass and field boundaries for grazing livestock.
 In East Anglia in particular, grazing marshes resulted from the creation of ‘washlands’.
 A bye-product of fenland drainage, washlands were used for flood water storage.

 Most grazing marshes are used for pasturing cattle; some are cut for hay or silage.
 In the winter, extensive but shallow (less than 50cm) flooding can bring huge numbers of wildfowl to some sites, especially where varied conditions provide opportunities for diving, dabbling and grazing species.
 As floodwaters recede, invertebrates are pushed towards the surface if the water table remains high (within 20cm of the surface), providing prey for waders.